frank038/wbar/README.md

 How to use:
 - just unzip the archive and launch waybar_launch.sh/waybar.sh
+- it's needed that the file libgtk4-layer-shell.so must be present in the main folder; just copy that file from your libs directory and rename it properly.

 Options and configurations:
 - Wbar has a graphical configurator for almost all options.